amazon-archives/amazon-ecs-interstella-workshop/workshop2/readme.md

 Once the endpoint is subscribed, you should start seeing orders come in as HTTP POST messages to the iridium log group in CloudWatch Logs.
 You may notice GET requests in your log stream.
 Those are the ALB health checks.
 You can also check the monolith log stream to confirm

 9\.
+By now you should have two ECS services with ALB completed, the monolith for order fulfillment and the iridium service processing iridium orders.
+Try to implement the magnesite service similar to how you implemented the iridium service.

 ### Checkpoint:
-In this bonus lab, you implemented an ALB as a way to distribute incoming HTTP orders to multiple instances of Interstella 8888's logistics platform container.
+In lab 3, you implemented an ALB as a way to distribute incoming HTTP orders to multiple instances of Interstella 8888's services.
+In addition, you're benefiting from ECS/ALB integration for dynamic port mapping to run multiple containers on the same host and path-based routing which allows you to have one ALB endpoint for multiple services.

 * * *